Examining the Effect of Information About Financial Aid for Higher Education on Schooling Outcomes in Chile

 - Student learning

-Many children from poor backgrounds in middle- and upper-income countries do not advance to post-secondary schooling, despite the fact that there are large wage returns to higher education.
+Many children from low-income backgrounds in middle- and upper-income countries do not advance to post-secondary schooling, despite the fact that there are large wage returns to higher education.
 Researchers tested the effects of providing low-income students in urban Chile with information about financial aid for higher education on their educational attainment and their likelihood of progressing to higher education.
 A video informing students about financing higher education increased enrollment in college preparatory schools and increased school attendance, particularly among medium- and high-performing students, but had no effect on grades.

 Increasing access to higher education is an important issue in many countries concerned with economic inequality and social mobility.
-Children from poor backgrounds in middle- and upper-income countries do not advance in large numbers to post-secondary schooling, despite the fact that there are large wage returns to higher education.
+Children from low-income backgrounds in middle- and upper-income countries do not advance in large numbers to post-secondary schooling, despite the fact that there are large wage returns to higher education.
 Credit constraints provide one plausible reason for this unequal access, and a number of studies, mostly in the United States, have shown that providing financial aid for college can substantially raise enrollment and attainment for certain groups of students.
 However, to qualify for this aid, students must begin preparing themselves academically long before they graduate from high school.
 Lacking information about how to finance higher education, families who might benefit most from this financial aid may end up being the least able to take advantage of it.

 Context of the evaluation